fkirc/attranslate/README.md

 Therefore, whenever you are unhappy with the produced results, `attranslate` allows you to simply overwrite texts in your target-files.
 `attranslate` will never ever overwrite a manual correction in subsequent runs.

-## Optionally overwrite outdated translations
+## Optionally Overwrite Outdated Translations

 Normally, overwriting outdated translations helps to ensure the freshness of translations.
 However, in hectic project environments, it might be easier to leave outdated translations as-is.